- Silver Explorer

 Departing from Buenos Aires, take a charter flight to Ushuaia and transfer to the port.
 Embark the vessel and meet the Expedition Leaders.

 As you set sail on the first leg of your journey, the welcoming expedition staff will give talks and presentations that will prepare you for the exciting adventures that lay ahead.
-Learn about the interworkings of the Silver Explorer and interact with officers regarding navigation techniques.
+Learn about the inner workings of the Silver Explorer and interact with officers regarding navigation techniques.
 Tonight, you are invited to attend a special Welcome Aboard cocktail party where the Captain will introduce his senior officers and various members of the Silver Explorer crew.

 Today’s adventure introduces us to the remarkable beauty of the remote Falkland Islands.
 New Island is a wildlife and nature reserve, and its many birds and animals are protected by an environmental conservation group.
 Once ashore, hike into the rocky cliffs to a rookery where rockhopper penguins and blue-eyed shags share the same nesting area.
 Observe black-browed albatross going about their daily routines and you may even spot upland geese.
 Your onboard historian will tell you about ‘Barnard's barn’ – a stone structure once belonging to an early settler, as well as the wreck of the Protector III – an old minesweeper used for seal hunting, now grounded just off the shore.

 Watch for the distinctive black and white markings of the Commerson’s dolphin as you approach West Point Island.
 Upon arrival, walk across rolling moorland and admire colonies of black-browed albatrosses that nest side-by-side with feisty rockhopper penguins.
 Learn about the island’s unique vegetation including the rare felton plant.
 The hospitable island owners are always happy to answer your questions and share their stories.
 As your Zodiac lands at Leopard Beach on Carcass Island, you will be pleasantly surprised by the white sands, verdant tussock grasses and the large variety of land birds seen during your time ashore.
 The island is home to magellanic and gentoo penguins, as well as the endemic Falkland flightless steamer duck and the rare ruddy-headed goose.
 November offers the great opportunity to witness the courtship rituals of penguins and seabirds, plus view native wildflowers in full bloom.
-Before heading back to the ship, enjoy a cup of tea with the island owners.

 Stanley is the capital of the remote Falkland Islands, and has a distinct British ambience and feel.
 Stroll through the charming streets of this colourful little town, lined with quaint cottages and a variety of traditional pubs.
 Visit a 19th-century Anglican cathedral, wander through the small local museum, and see the lingering reminders of the 1986 Falklands War.